teclius/juliusimohimi.github.io/README.txt

 I’m Julius Imohimi, a biochemist with practical experience in digital operations across education, tech, and finance sectors.

 I hold certifications in professional conduct, data analysis, and health safety, and have strong technical skills in Python, MS Excel, CRM, and data analytics.

-Currently, I’m a Data Analysis Instructor, passionate about helping learners master data visualization and statistical analysis.
+Currently, I passionate about helping learners master data visualization and statistical analysis.